PostgREST/postgrest/nix/README.md

 # You can loadtest comparing to a different branch
 [nix-shell]$ postgrest-loadtest-against main

-# You can build postgrest directly with cabal for faster iteration
-[nix-shell]$ PGRST_BUILD_CABAL=1 postgrest-loadtest

 # Produce a markdown report to be used on CI
 [nix-shell]$ postgrest-loadtest-report
 ```